Reviews

 Now, for the final part, we want to answer a question: Is it worth displaying reviews in general?
 For example, you might be wondering if it's worth all the effort of collecting reviews and extra expenses paying for review platforms' subscriptions.

 The best way to answer this is to analyze visitor data, track visitors who read reviews, and then compare their metrics against those who don’t.
-You can set this up for free using GTM tracker as follows:
+You can set this up for free using Google Tag Manager as follows:

 GTM setup for tracking review widget views - correct way